-The ISO 10993-5 and USP 87 cytotoxicity tests for medical device biocompatibility are in vitro (non animal) methods for assessing cytotoxic effects on living cells using cell culture techniques.
+At Wickham Laboratories, we offer cytotoxicity testing for medical device biocompatibility to ISO 10993-5 / USP 87.
+These tests are in vitro (non animal) methods for assessing cytotoxic effects on living cells using cell culture techniques.
 For both of these methods, an extract of the device is made in cell culture media, which is then used to replace the media in an actively growing cell sheet.
 Incubation is continued for 24 hours in ISO 10993-5 and 48 hours for USP 87, after which the cells are scored for abnormalities or deaths as a percentage compared to the cell control.
 The number and size of the plaques is then estimated and recorded semi-quantitatively as non-cytotoxic, mildly cytotoxic, moderately cytotoxic or severely cytotoxic.

 The cytotoxicity test is used as a precursor to toxicology work, assessing materials for an initial cytotoxic response in an effort to avoid unnecessary in vivo testing.

 Our experts can offer two methods depending upon the nature of the medical device material:

 - Suitable for most medical devices which may be tested as composite or individual components

 - Cell monolayers are directly exposed to test and control material by means of fluid extracts

 - Periodic microscopic examination at designated time points observe visible signs of cytotoxicity

 - Include changes in size, shape or appearance of cellular contents in test and control material